readthedocs/readthedocs.org/docs/contribute.rst

     - *My builds stopped working.
 Please help!*
       Ask for a link to the build log and for which project is affected.

-… is a valid enhancement proposal
+… is a valid feature proposal
-    If the ticket contains an enhancement proposal that aligns with the goals of Read the Docs, then add the label **Enhancement**.
-If the proposal seems valid but requires further discussion between core contributors because there might be different possibilities on how to implement the enhancement, then also add the label **Needed: design decision**.
+    If the ticket contains a feature that aligns with the goals of Read the Docs, then add the label **Feature**.
+If the proposal seems valid but requires further discussion between core contributors because there might be different possibilities on how to implement the feature, then also add the label **Needed: design decision**.

     Examples:

-    - *Improve documentation about MKdocs integration*
     - *Provide better integration with service XYZ*
-    - *Refactor module X for better readability*
     - *Achieve world domination* (also needs the label **Needed: design decision**)